prometheusorg/epiClassifier/README.md

 epiClassifier relies on a MySQL/MariaDB database composed of several tables:

-* 3BT: Bilingual Biclassified Belgian Terminology (License: unknown)
+* 3BT: Bilingual Biclassified Belgian Terminology (License: unknown) This thesaurus contains clinicals labels in French and Dutch linked to ICPC-2 and ICD-10.
 * Episodus ontology (License: open source)
 * ICPC
 * ICD-10

 We are in the process of securing their release under open source licences.
-Until then, you can contact us to get the databases for development or research purposes.

 ### Contact